Tuesday, June 18, 2019

 Micro-cap companies are known for their volatility and many such companies are involved in fraud.
 Since the institutional investors are rarely involved in these stocks, the stock price can be manipulated by the investors.
 Even though these stocks come in high risk category, investors can’t turn their eyes away from them since these can be highly profitable as well.
 These stocks have given higher returns than large cap stocks since last 10 years.
 This is the reason there are a few indices specially track the performance of micro cap stocks globally.
 Some of these indices are Russell Micro-cap Index, the Dow Jones Select Micro-cap Indexes, and the Dow Jones Wilshire U.S. Micro-Cap Index.

-In India, BSE Small Cap is a well known index.
-Its good to point out that most of the fortune investors invested in small/micro cap stocks in early stage of their lives, hence a small pie of your portfolio could be of small cap stocks, which can have the potential to change your fortune in years to come.
+In India, BSE Small Cap Index is a well known index.
+BSE Small Cap Index is a composition of 865 companies.
+Its good to point out that most of the fortune investors invested in small/micro cap stocks in early stage of their lives, hence a small pie of your portfolio could be of small / micro cap stocks, which can have the potential to change your fortune in years to come by turning to true multibaggers creating enormous wealth.

 Facts of Investing in Small & Micro Cap Companies